 New international students

-Welcome to Solent University!
+Welcome to Southampton Solent University!

 There will be a lot of things to see and do in your first few weeks here – the whole experience will be new and exciting but may also leave you feeling confused.

-To try to help make the start of your new life as smooth as possible, and introduce you to the way things are done in the UK, the international advice service are here to provide some practical information on life in the UK.
+To try to help make the start of your new life as smooth as possible and introduce you to the way things are done in the UK, the international advice service are here to provide some practical information on life in the UK.

 We can also help with general information and directing you to other sources of help and support in the University.
-Even if we do not know the answer to your question we will do our very best to point you in the right direction.
+Even if we do not know the answer to your question, we will do our very best to point you in the right direction.

-For queries related to the Covid-19 pandemic, you can find out more here.
 If you have any further questions, please email us at: internationalsupport@solent.ac.uk

-Events and talks
+International welcome events and talks

 Looking for accommodation in Southampton?